Arc travel time and path choice model estimation subsumed: Related Work

+At each step, the relaxed program (\ref{prog:BDJM}) is solved with a fixed shortest path $\boldsymbol{r}^*_{od}$, then assuming $\arctt$ is fixed, the shortest path is updated and added to $K(o,d)$.
+We call this the BDJM \emph{method}.

-\cite{Bertsimas2019travel} evaluate their method on New York city's yellow cab dataset \citep{taxi2019} limited to Manhattan and obtain high-quality results.
-Solving the problem is challenging due to the large network and the many observations.
+\citet{bertsimas2019travel} evaluate their method on New York City's yellow cab dataset \citep{taxi2019} limited to Manhattan and obtain high-quality results.
+Solving the problem is challenging because the network and the corresponding dataset are large.
+We use their method and the yellow cab dataset to benchmark travel time estimation.